inbo/pywhip/README.md

 *Note: this project is under development.
 The documentation might not reflect the current functionality.*

-With this package you can validate data with [whip](https://github.com/inbo/whip) specifications.
+With this package you can validate data against [whip](https://github.com/inbo/whip) specifications.

 ## Installation